galaxyproject/training-material/topics/climate/tutorials/climate-101/tutorial.md

 >    >
 >    > 1.
 What was the average temperature in Paris on the 14th of July 2003?
 >    > 2.
 What is the minimum and maximum temperatures in Paris?
 >    > 3.
-On which dates did the minimum and maximum temperatures occured?
+On which date did the minimum temperature occured?
 >    > 4.
-Can we observe a trend (cooling/warming)?
+On which date did the maximum temperature occured?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
 The average temperature in Paris on the 14th of July 2003 was 26.73 degrees Celcius.
 It can be found by using **Select lines that match an expression** {% icon tool %} with parameter **"the pattern"** set to 2003-07-14.